 How Can ASDC Help Athletes?

-Mental Training educates and provides various psychological skills and strategies for improving training, practice, competition, and even daily life.
+Mental Training provides psychological skills and strategies for improving training, practice and competition

 News and events

 Aug 27, 2019

 Lethbridge, Alta. - Alberta Sport Development Centre Southwest (ASDC SW) is excited to launch the Athlete Enhancement Program (AEP) for 2019/2020.

 Last year, AEP launched a revamped program that provided access to more athletes, regardless of skill.
 A total of 72 athletes registered for AEP Base and AEP Selects and received 10-weeks of strength and conditioning training at the University of Lethbridge High Performance Centre, home of Pronghorns Athletics.
 Athletes also participated in Winning Edge sessions on sleep, concussion awareness, mental performance and more.

 The 2019/20 AEP has six programs designed to focus on developing an athletes performance.
 Individual training continues with AEP Base, AEP Selects, the new AEP Volt program and AEP Plus.
 AEP Base is the entry-level program for athletes to lay the foundation for strength and conditioning training.
 Cost for AEP Base starts at $175 for 10-weeks of training and Winning Edge sport science sessions.
 AEP Selects is our free strength and conditioning program for athletes who have completed AEP Base and meet specific requirements.
 The newest program is AEP Volt, which has been designed for athletes to train on their own using the Volt app.
 AEP Volt is for athletes wanting a high-performance training program but not able to travel to Lethbridge.
 Lastly, AEP Plus is our summer program for athletes wanting to maintain their level of fitness and prepare for their upcoming seasons.